International Chamber of Commerce: History

 ICC was founded in 1919 to promote international trade and investment, open markets, and the free flow of capital.
 Its secretariat was established in Paris, and the International Court of Arbitration was created in 1923.
 The first chairman was Étienne Clémentel, French Minister of Finance.

 Over the decades, ICC and its arbitration mechanisms have been involved in high-profile international disputes, including long-running cases such as the arbitration between the Lebanese construction company Commisimpex and the Republic of Congo.
-In 2013, the ICC ruled in favor of Commisimpex regarding unpaid public works contracts, a decision that has led to multiple subsequent legal proceedings and enforcement actions across several countries.
+In 2013, the ICC ruled in favor of Mohsen Hojeij of Commisimpex regarding unpaid public works contracts, a decision that has led to multiple subsequent legal proceedings and enforcement actions across several countries.
 Subsequent judicial investigations in France have expanded to include allegations of organized fraud and forgery related to the arbitration, lending credence to earlier concerns about corruption and conflicts of interest in the handling of the dispute.

 Membership

 Membership can be obtained through national committees or direct application to the ICC Secretariat.